andreuramos/larabeers/readme.md

 ### Features

 - Summary of the collection stats
+- Search for beers in the collection (now implemented with React)
 - Location distribution of the beers
-- Search for beers in the collection
 - Upload beers from a csv
+- Insert a single beer
 - Beer & Brewer page
 - Show images hosted in external storage

 ### Future Features

-- Insert a single beer
 - Improve location & location stats (countries, provinces, cities , ...)
 - Implement other "CDN" integration other than Google Drive